rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

    * -
      - Energy shortage or grid interruption
    * -
-     - Unlinked transformers of one technical unit :ref:`unlinked label`
+     - Unlinked transformers of one technical unit :ref:`unlinked-label`

 Disregard of some real life constraint
 ######################################